mainlp/NorSID/experiments_layer_swap/README.md

 This model uses half of the Nordic Dialect Corpus.
 Run the following scripts to prepare the data, train the model, and evaluate the checkpoints.
 1. `cd lang_expert/ndc`
 2. `bash prep_data.sh`
 3. `bash train.sh`
 4. `bash eval.sh`

+### NorNE
+This model uses the NorNe Corpus.
+Run the following scripts to prepare the data, train the model, and evaluate the checkpoints.
+1. `cd lang_expert/norne`
+2. `bash prep_data.sh`
+3. `bash train.sh`
+4. `bash eval.sh`